 Of course, there will still be areas where manual testing will be the best.
-It’s important to separate what can be automated and what you still need to handle.
+It’s essential to separate what can be automated and what you still need to handle.

 Get clear acceptance criteria:

-When testing, you’re looking to create the best experience for the end user.
+When testing, you want to create the best experience for the end user.
 As such, you need clear acceptance criteria to know your goal.
-It’s best to talk to your business analysts about what you’re looking for.
-They should be able to remove any ambiguity from user stories so you have clear goals to meet.
+It’s best to talk to your business analysts about what you want.
+They should be able to remove any ambiguity from user stories, so you have clear goals to meet.